Dwhitehatguy/aelfdocs/README.md

 # AelfDocs

-AelfDocs is a RAG enabled model for the Aelf blockchain documentation
+AelfDocs is a RAG-enabled chat model for the Aelf blockchain documentation.
+This is to help developers understand the aelf blockchain better.

 ## Technologies